markstringer-dti/markstringer-dti.github.io/dti.md

 will see other people being persuaded by them.
 At this point it's really important that you understand these reasons why you should carry on.

+At any given point in a project and especially the first time that a project does it, there are always good reasons *not* to release any.
+So it's absolutely important the even better reasons why you should.

-### You're going to have to do it sooner or later -- or never
+### You're going to have to do it sooner or later

 And sooner is much better that later.
 Why?
 Because of all those problems that you encounter when you start to deliver small amounts of software.